-Read our market analysis per YTDQ3 2020
+Read our 2020 market analysis as of Q3

 In our latest market analysis, we have compared the activity in the first three quarters of the year with the same period in the last five years, to get a picture of how the COVID-19 pandemic has affected Nordic private equity so far.

 The venture segment has performed well compared to previous years, with as many deals as in an average year.
 The invested amount is up 121 per cent:

 - A major reason why the amount has increased is Klarna, which became the highest valued fintech company in Europe when the company raised $ 650 million in its last finance round in September, 39 per cent of the value invested so far this year.